Skip to main content

 Biocides are highly efficient in killing moss and preventing regrowth.
 The protection lasts for a long time.
 As they are chemical solutions, biocides can be hazardous when applied incorrectly or mishandled.
 Roof cleaners protect themselves, nearby vegetation, and the environment.

 Moss-killing agents are made to target and kill moss growths on roofs.
-Typically, they contain active ingredients such as fungicides, surfactants, and algecides.
+Typically, they contain active ingredients such as fungicides, surfactants, and algaecides.
 They remove moss and reduce the risk of regrowth.

 Professionals apply moss-killing agents as ready-to-use sprays or concentrates that may be diluted with water.
 They apply the product right to the areas affected by moss.
 The results are fast and long-lasting as they penetrate the moss, break down its cellular structure and prevent germination.

-Roof cleaners use pressure washing to dislodge and remove moss, algae, dirt, debris, and other organic growths from roof's surface.
-The water stream goes deep into moss mats, breaks apart the rots, and detaches them from roofing materials.
+Roof cleaners use pressure washing to dislodge and remove moss, algae, dirt, debris, and other organic growths from the roof's surface.
+The water stream goes deep into moss mats, breaks apart the roots, and detaches them from roofing materials.
 Pressure washing also removes streaks, stains, and discolouration from moss.

 The cleaners can adjust pressure washing to roofing materials.
 They can use various water pressures, nozzles, nozzle angles, and cleaning solution concentrations, according to the type of debris and surface materials.
 Asphalt shingles, tiles, metal, and wood can be cleaned with pressure washing.